 9. They Don’t Run From Difficult Emotions

-How girls learn to handle and perceive all emotions plays a role in how their relate to their body.
+How girls learn to handle and perceive all emotions plays a role in how they relate to their bodies.
 In one study, emotional regulation mediated the relationship between body image concerns and symptoms of bulimia and depression.
-Additionally , high body image concerns were related to emotional avoidance strategies and less frequent positive strategies like acceptance.
+Additionally, high body image concerns were related to emotional avoidance strategies and less frequent positive strategies like acceptance.

 Girls with a healthy body image feel like home is a place all their emotions are welcome.
 Parents listen to what girls are feeling and help guide them to what those feelings are trying to tell them.
 They practice emotion coaching by putting a name on emotions and helping them decide how best to respond.
 Also, girls learn why their emotions are ramped up during adolescence, a consequence of how their brain is changing.